Cole, Gurriel help Astros blank Angels 4-0

 The left-hander took the mound wearing a cap with Skaggs’ initials “TWS” written to the left of the team logo and his No. 45 occupying the right side.
 He sported a different look than he had on Friday, as the normally mustachioed Heaney was clean shaven like his pal Skaggs always was.

-Heaney crouched down and scribbled what appeared to be Skaggs’ initials in the dirt before rising to begin the game.
+Heaney crouched down and scribbled “RIP 45” in the dirt before rising to begin the game.

 His tribute continued touchingly there when he tossed a slow, looping curveball as a nod to Skaggs’ signature pitch for his first throw of the game.
 George Springer pulled his bat back and simply watched as the ball sailed into the catcher’s glove.